grafana/tempo/docs/sources/tempo/operations/user-configurable-overrides.md

       check_for_conflicting_runtime_overrides: true
 ```

-This check can be bypassed by setting the query parameter `skip-conflicting-overrides-check=true`
+You can bypass this check by setting the query parameter `skip-conflicting-overrides-check=true`:

 ```
 $ curl -X POST -H "If-Match: 1697726795401423" http://localhost:3100/api/overrides?skip-conflicting-overrides-check=true --data "..."